salt-extensions/community/working_group/2024/2024-11-07-meeting-notes.md

     - Salt infrastructure changes to packaging.broadcom.com

 - **Discussion of next steps with this working group.**
+    - Disscussion of adding blu-blue's salt extension for zypper packages
+    - Discussion of base level Python 3.10, and there is work on support for Python 3.11, 3.12 and 3.13 in relenv, but not ready for release yet.

 ## Next steps

-- Next meeting is November 07th.
+- Next meeting is November 21st.

 ## Notable links